Fix the Stereo Image Using an Advanced Mixing Technique Called Mid-Side EQ

-Mid-Side EQ is an advanced audio technique that can greatly improve your mix.
+Mid-side EQ is an advanced audio technique that can significantly improve your mix.
 The stereo image is the perceived spatial location of sound sources reproduced on a stereo system.
-Without a strong stereo image, a mix can struggle to achieve the expansive and immersive qualities stereo systems are capable of reproducing.
+Without a strong stereo image, a mix can struggle to achieve the expansive and immersive qualities stereo systems can produce.
 Mid-Side EQ can help with this.
-It’s not just about going as wide and stereo as possible though.
-It’s just as important to balance and control the stereo wideness of certain elements in the mix in order to get a decent and cohesive result.
+It's not just about going as wide and stereo as possible.
+It's just as essential to balance and control the stereo wideness of some aspects in the mix to get a decent and cohesive result.
 This will be our subject for this tutorial.
 We will show you how to balance the stereo image of elements in the mix with Mid-Side EQ.
+As usual, we will start by listening to a previously made sequence in our SoundBridge: DAW.

 ~Full Mix - Without Shaker